 In the following years, the church plant became a community of people who seek to encounter and follow Jesus in an authentic and uncomplicated way.
 Since 2020, Mosaik is led by David and Jenny Schnitter.

 We are a church in and for Berlin, where people can grow, heal, and flourish together.
-We are also part of an international family of churches – our mother church is in Brighton and our sister churches are in Amsterdam, Bath, Belfast, Krakow, London, and Ottawa.
+We are also part of an international family of churches – our mother church is in Brighton and our sister churches are in Amsterdam, Bath, Belfast, Brixton, Krakow, London and Ottawa.